Read original article here: http://www.cmswire.com/digital-workplace/syncplicity-and-atos-partner-to-deliver-file-sharing-without-borders/

 Digital transformation requires IT organizations to re-think how they provide services to their end users.
 It's a competition between the consumer tools that employees use in their personal lives and the often outdated systems they're confined to in their day-to-day work life.

-Huberman said that Syncplicity sees its business opportunity around digital transformation as a way to provide large, global enterprises with a path forward when cloud-only is not an option, but where internal pressure is building to transform the way business is conducted.
+Huberman said that Syncplicity by Axway sees its business opportunity around digital transformation as a way to provide large, global enterprises with a path forward when cloud-only is not an option, but where internal pressure is building to transform the way business is conducted.

 In practical terms this means securely sharing data internally and externally and being able to access information from anywhere, anytime, on any device.